The best way to borrow a small amount of money

 What other alternatives are there?

-Borrowing money – things to consider
+Borrowing money – what to consider

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.